-According to media analyst Brian Solis, people use their phones 1,500 times a week. spend 177 minutes on their phone per day.
+According to media analyst Brian Solis, people use their phones 1,500 times a week. spend 177 minutes on their phones per day.
 This new reality has turned people into digital narcissists, a.k.a.
 Generation-C (connected).
 Why wouldn’t they?
 Mobile media makes us feel connected and empowered.
 It’s the perfect medium for personalized marketing.
 With the mountains of data mobile devices create, you have no excuse to not understand your consumers.
 What are their goals?
 Where are they going?
-How is their lawn looking?

 Of course, it can be difficult to pull the profile of a person from that pile of data.
 However, machine learning can draw insights from this information.
 By integrating machine learning with marketing personalization, you can increase engagement enormously.
 However, with all this said, one thing to always keep in mind is: in order to develop ongoing relationships, one must build candidate trust.

 When AI makes humans better, you’ve tapped into the real power of the technology — to deliver more empathetic experiences.
 The key is to pay attention to what your customers are telling you.
 When you do, you create a smoother path to their desired destination.
 And also to your own, whether it’s higher conversions, retention rates, or loyalty in your brand.
 As you can see, artificial intelligence is an (ironically) effective way to bring humanity back to your marketing.

 Human-Centered Design: Unbiased data to learn.
 Who are your unique audiences?
 How do they talk?
 What do they value?
 What are their immediate and longer-term challenges?
 What are their goals/aspirations?